 Do I need life insurance after I retire?

-However, if you have accumulated significant wealth and/or have no targeted beneficiaries, a life insurance policy may not be worth the costs.
+However, a life insurance policy may not be worth the cost if you have accumulated significant wealth and/or have no targeted beneficiaries.

 What can I do if my life insurance has lapsed over 60?

-A term life insurance policy for seniors is more expensive than policies for younger people and you may be limited on the length of the policy.
-However, term life can be an option if you’re in your 60s and sometimes even in your 70s.
+A term life insurance policy for seniors is more expensive than policies for younger people, and you may be limited on the length of the policy.
+However, term life can be an option if you’re in your 60s and sometimes even your 70s.

 How much life insurance coverage do I need as a senior?